IceHe/lib/mac/setup-guide.md

     1. `Preferences` → `General` → `Preferences`
     1. Enable `Load preference from a custom folder or URL`
-    1. Select the config folder
+    1. Select the config folder _from the dotfiles downloaded above_
     1. Select Save changes `When Quitting`

 1. Enable the access to the system clipboard

-    or do it manually if the synchronization does not work well
+    Do it manually if the synchronization does not work well

     1. `Preferences` → `General` → `Selection`
     1. Enable `Applications in terminal may access clipboard`

-1. Select the light color preset
+1. Select the color theme

     1. `Preferences` → `Profiles` → `Colors` → `Color Presets`
-    1. Select any color preset you like
+    1. Select any color preset I like

 #### Copy 'Em

 `Sort Order` int the top right corner of the popup menu

-- Select `Most Recently Used` or Press ⌥ ⌘ R
+- Select `Most Recently Used` or press `⌥ ⌘ R`

 `Preferences` in the bottom left corner of the popup menu